 However, the truth is that post-traumatic stress disorder, or PTSD isn’t all that uncommon these days.
 It’s estimated that 70% of Americans will suffer a traumatic event at some point in their life and that 20% of those people will develop PTSD as a direct result.
 If those figures are accurate, it means that around 44.7 million Americans experience PTSD.
 Perhaps not surprisingly, 1 in 9 women will develop PTSD at some point in their lives, making them twice as likely as men to suffer from the condition.

 What is PTSD?

-Post traumatic stress disorder is “psychiatric disorder that can occur following the experience or the witnessing of a life-threatening events such as military combat, natural disasters, terrorist incidents, serious accidents, or physical or sexual assault in adult or childhood”.
+PTSD can be characterized as a scarring event that has caused the sufferer to relive and experience a traumatic moment that they have lived through repeatedly.
+Certain circumstances can trigger a PTSD episode and can be extremely terrifying to the individual.
 While PTSD is far from exclusive to veterans or the victims of armed conflict, it has been one of the most common problems faced by combat veterans since armed conflicts began.
 Both male and female veterans have historically struggled to re-adjust to home life on return from service.

 Shell shock, a term which was coined by Charles Myers in 1915, was one of the defining characteristics of both the First and Second World Wars.
 Soldiers would return to their loving families and homes, but instead of feeling joy and gratitude to have found their way home safely, they would struggle to leave the horrors of war behind them.
 Many thousands of soldiers ended up living on the streets begging for loose change because they were emotionally unable to hold down any real employment or function well in society at all.